Francxx05/Cafe-Inventory-System-/README.txt

-HOW TO ACCESS CAFE INVENTORY SYSTEM USING MONGODB SHELL => Open your web browser and go to: https://www.mongodb.com/try/download/terraform-provider => download latest version
+HOW TO ACCESS CAFE INVENTORY SYSTEM USING MONGODB COMPASS => Open your web browser and go to: https://www.mongodb.com/try/download/terraform-provider => download latest version
 => click "Add new connection"